lesterhua/Instagram/README.md

 A simple website

 ## Features
-S2-A3 CSS Assignment
+-S2-A3 CSS Assignment
-Clone an Instagram
+-Clone an Instagram